 It’s fun to do with butter-based sauces (check out these scallops in a browned butter caper sauce), baked goods that call for melted butter (like these brown butter chocolate chunk cookies), or with vegetables such as winter squash that you sauté in butter.

 Just be sure to keep your eye on it while cooking; it’s pretty easy to go from browned to burnt!

 What do you like to make with browned butter?
 Let us know in the comments.

 1 Heat a thick-bottomed skillet on medium heat.
-Add the sliced butter (sliced so that the butter melts more evenly) whisking frequently.
+Add the butter (if you slice it, it will melt more evenly) whisking frequently.
 Continue to cook the butter.